Arcology

 Arcology, a portmanteau of "architecture" and "ecology", is a field of creating architectural design principles for very densely populated and ecologically low-impact human habitats.

 The term was coined in 1969 by architect Paolo Soleri, who believed that a completed arcology would provide space for a variety of residential, commercial, and agricultural facilities while minimizing individual human environmental impact.
-These structures have been largely hypothetical, as no arcology, even one envisioned by Soleri himself, has yet been built.
+These structures have been largely hypothetical, as no large-scale arcology has yet been built.

-The concept has been popularized by various science fiction writers.
+The concept has been promoted by various science fiction writers.
 Larry Niven and Jerry Pournelle provided a detailed description of an arcology in their 1981 novel Oath of Fealty.
-William Gibson mainstreamed the term in his seminal 1984 cyberpunk novel Neuromancer, where each corporation has its own self-contained city known as arcologies.
+William Gibson popularized the term in his seminal 1984 cyberpunk novel Neuromancer, where each corporation has its own self-contained city known as an arcology.
 More recently, authors such as Peter Hamilton in Neutronium Alchemist and Paolo Bacigalupi in The Water Knife explicitly used arcologies as part of their scenarios.
 They are often portrayed as self-contained or economically self-sufficient.

 Development

 An arcology is distinguished from a merely large building in that it is designed to lessen the impact of human habitation on any given ecosystem.
 It could be self-sustainable, employing all or most of its own available resources for a comfortable life: power, climate control, food production, air and water conservation and purification, sewage treatment, etc. An arcology is designed to make it possible to supply those items for a large population.
 An arcology would supply and maintain its own municipal or urban infrastructures in order to operate and connect with other urban environments apart from its own.

-Arcology was proposed to reduce human impact on natural resources.
+Arcologies were proposed in order to reduce human impact on natural resources.
 Arcology designs might apply conventional building and civil engineering techniques in very large, but practical projects in order to achieve pedestrian economies of scale that have proven, post-automobile, to be difficult to achieve in other ways.

 Frank Lloyd Wright proposed an early version called Broadacre City although, in contrast to an arcology, his idea is comparatively two-dimensional and depends on a road network.
 Wright's plan described transportation, agriculture, and commerce systems that would support an economy.
 Critics said that Wright's solution failed to account for population growth, and assumed a more rigid democracy than the US actually has.

 Buckminster Fuller proposed the Old Man River's City project, a domed city with a capacity of 125,000, as a solution to the housing problems in East St. Louis, Illinois.

 Paolo Soleri proposed later solutions, and coined the term "arcology".
 Soleri describes ways of compacting city structures in three dimensions to combat two-dimensional urban sprawl, to economize on transportation and other energy uses.
 Like Wright, Soleri proposed changes in transportation, agriculture, and commerce.
 Soleri explored reductions in resource consumption and duplication, land reclamation; he also proposed to eliminate most private transportation.
 He advocated for greater "frugality" and favored greater use of shared social resources, including public transit (and public libraries).